tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 ## About Java

 Java's flexibility and widespread use make it one of the best programming languages to learn for technical writers.
 Java isn't tied to a specific language platform.
 Instead, Java code compiles into byte code.
 The platform you deploy your code on contains a Java Virtual Machine (JVM) that interprets the byte code.
-Hence through JVMs, different platforms can interpret and run Java code.
-This gives Java more flexibility with different platforms.
+Hence through JVMs, different platforms can interpret and run Java code &mdash; this gives Java more flexibility with different platforms.

 ## Classes

 Classes are templates or blueprints that drive pretty much everything in Java.
 It's easiest to understand classes through an example.
 Think of a class like a general blueprint of a "bicycle."
 There are many different types of bicycles (Trek bikes, Specialized bikes, Giant bikes, Raleigh bikes, etc.).
 But they're all just different instances of the general class of a bicycle.

-In Java, you start out by defining classes.
+In Java, you start by defining classes.
 Each class is its own file and begins with a capital letter.
 The file name matches the class name, which means you have just one class per file.

 {% include random_ad.html %}

-Each class can contain a number of fields (variables for the class) and methods (subroutines the class can do).
+Each class can contain some fields (variables for the class) and methods (subroutines the class can do).

 Before the class name, an access modifier indicates how the class can be accessed.
 Several options for access modifiers are as follows: